tesla/book-tycho/en/01-introduction/01-chapter1.md

 Many companies including SAP, Sonatype, VMware, Tasktop, ZeroTurnaround, as well as open source projects of all sizes and complexity use Tycho in production.
-Tycho is the official build too used by the Eclipse Foundation and is rapidly displacing tools like Buckminster and PDE Build.
+Tycho is the official build tool used by the Eclipse Foundation and is rapidly displacing tools like Buckminster and PDE Build.

 # Building an OSGi bundle / Eclipse plug-in